 Competition among State-based corporations creates an imperial hierarchy, with the most powerful States/corporations dominating less powerful ones which, in turn, dominate those with even less power, and so on.

 Conflict over Taiwan reveals just how much corporations depend on their home States.

-To protect US access to Taiwan’s chip technology, the US has challenged China’s territorial claim to Taiwan and moved to reduce China’s access to Taiwan’s products.
+To protect its access to Taiwan’s chip technology, the U.S. has challenged China’s territorial claim to Taiwan and moved to reduce China’s access to Taiwan’s products.
 China saw this move as an invitation to war.